 All-grain brewing is the crème de la crème of home brewing and not that much unlike the kind of process that you would see in a brewery.
 While many home brewing kits will give you decent homemade brew, the results often fall short of what you could achieve with a good all-in-one brewing system.
+Our Grainfather review will show you the advantages this setup can give you over many alternatives.

 All-grain brewing gives you maximum control of the mouth-feel, aroma, flavor, color, and many complexities that go into a great brew.

-Many homebrewers shy away from all-grain brewing and prefer extract and partial mash brewing largely because of the cost and time investment required for all-grain brewing.
+Many homebrewers shy away from all grain brewing and prefer extract and partial mash brewing largely because of the cost and time investment required for all grain brewing.

 All-in-one brewing systems have proven to be a game-changer in the homebrew niche, allowing everyone from the novice to the seasoned brewer total control over the brewing process while automating many of the difficult and delicate procedures that make this type of brewing inaccessible in the first place.

-We reviewed the Grainfather All-in-One Home Brewing System to see if it meets our expectations of a good all-grain home brewing set up.
+We reviewed the Grainfather All-in-One Home Brewing System to see if it meets our expectations of a good all grain home brewing set up.

 How the Grainfather All-in-One Home Beer Brewing System Works